hitboxr/Cross-Seed-AutoDL/README.md

 # Usage

-	usage: CrossSeedAutoDL.py [-h] [-p] [-g] [-d delay] -i input_path -s save_path -u jackett_url -k api_key [-t trackers]
+    usage: CrossSeedAutoDL.py [-h] [-p] [-g] [-d delay] -i input_path -s save_path -j jackett_url -k api_key [-t trackers] [-u client_url] [-c client_type]
     [--ignore-history] [--strict-size] [--only-dupes]

     Searches for cross-seedable torrents

-    optional arguments:
+    arguments:
       -h, --help            show this help message and exit -p, --parse-dir       Optional.
 Indicates whether to search for all the items inside the input directory as individual releases -g, --match-release-group
                             Optional.
 Indicates whether to attempt to extract a release group name and include it in the search query.
       -d delay, --delay delay
+                            Optional.
 Pause duration (in seconds) between searches (default: 10) -i input_path, --input-path input_path
                             File or Folder for which to find a matching torrent -s save_path, --save-path save_path
-                            Directory in which to store downloaded torrents -u jackett_url, --url jackett_url
+                            Directory in which to store downloaded torrents -j jackett_url, --jackett-url jackett_url
-                            URL for your Jackett instance, including port number if needed -k api_key, --api-key api_key
+                            URL for your Jackett instance, including port number or path if needed -k api_key, --api-key api_key
                             API key for your Jackett instance
       -t trackers, --trackers trackers
+                            Optional.
 Tracker(s) on which to search.
 Comma-separated if multiple (no spaces).
-If ommitted, all trackers will be searched.
+If omitted, all trackers will be searched.
+      -u client_url, --client-url client_url
+                            Optional.
+Torrent client URL to fetch existing torrents from, including port number or path if needed -c client_type, --client-type client_type
+                            Optional.
+Torrent client type.
+Use in conjuction with --client-address.
+                            Valid values are: rtorrent
       --ignore-history      Optional.
 Indicates whether to skip searches or downloads for files that have previously been searched/downloaded previously.
       --strict-size         Optional.
 Indicates whether to match torrent search result sizes to exactly the size of the input path.
-Might miss otherwise cross-seedtable torrents that contain additional files such as .nfo files --only-dupes          Optional.
+Might miss otherwise cross-seedable torrents that contain additional files such as .nfo files --only-dupes          Optional.
 Indicates whether to skip downloads for searches with only one match.
+Might miss cross-seedable torrents if the input files are not indexed by Jackett

 Examples: